-Information about funding opportunities and calls for abstracts from the Canadian Association on Gerontology and Canadian Frailty Network are included.
+Information about funding opportunities from the Canadian Institute of Health Research and Social Sciences and Humanities Research Council are included.
 A number of upcoming events and educational opportunities are listed.
 Sign up to receive Linkages directly here.

 The study described in this article examined the patterns of sleep quality before, during and after hospitalization as well as predictors of sleep quality patterns.
 The investigators also examined the predictors of classification discordance between two suggested clinical cutoffs used to demarcate poor/good sleep.
 7 pages.
 Last reviewed May 2019.

 This article describes an examination of age-related differences in self-reported sleep quality and their association with health outcomes across four domains: physical health, cognitive health, mental health and neural health.
 13 pages.
 Last reviewed May 2019.

 This article describes the findings of an observational cohort sleep study investigating the relationship of periodic limb movement during sleep disorder and incident cardiovascular disease among community-dwelling elderly men.
 19 pages.
 Last reviewed May 2019.

 The authors of this population-based cohort study the authors observed that REM sleep behaviour disorder is correlated with an increased risk of developing mild cognitive impairment or Parkinson's disease over four years.
 15 pages.
 Last reviewed May 2019.